MarkowskiRafal/Cinema-booking-system/README.md

 ## About
-Cinema project was written for the university.
-This project aimed to broaden the knowledge of programming and the use of my knowledge in practice...
+This project aimed to broaden the knowledge of programming and the use of my knowledge in practice.
 The main goal was to create a modern application that is functional and fault-tolerant.
-As a java application, it works well on mobile devices.
+This application was tested on mobile devices.

 ## Technologies
 * Java